 Grohe vs Hansgrohe

 When you need to choose plumbing equipment for the bathroom or kitchen without any mounting problems, products from the German manufacturers seem to be a safe bet.
-Now we will compare the two most prolific German brands as Hansgrohe and Grohe.
-Any product of them deserves to take its place in your apartment.
+Now we will compare the two most prolific German brands such as Hansgrohe and Grohe.
+Any of their products deserves to take its place in your apartment.

 Is Grohe the same as Hansgrohe?